angelleye/paypal-woocommerce/readme.txt

 == Changelog ==

+= 1.4.8.7 - 04.03.2018 =
+* Fix - Resolves a PHP error happening when some types of variable products are in the cart. ([#1069](https://github.com/angelleye/paypal-woocommerce/issues/1069))

 = 1.4.8.6 - 03.29.2018 =
 * Tweak - Adjustments to Smart Buttons in mini-cart. ([#1042](https://github.com/angelleye/paypal-woocommerce/issues/1042))
 * Fix - Resolves a PHP syntax error on old versions of PHP. ([#1064](https://github.com/angelleye/paypal-woocommerce/issues/1064))